Skip to main content

 Start writing

 As you type, the page scrolls automatically to keep your cursor in the center of the window.
-Your eyes stay in one place—no more looking down.
+Your eyes stay in one place—no more looking down at the bottom of the screen.

 3